-Man Utd Aim To Bounce Back As Arsenal Face Acid Test At Liverpool
+Man Utd aim to bounce back as Arsenal face acid test at Liverpool

 Gareth Bale will not be fit to feature to Tottenham when they host Newcastle on Sunday, but Harry Kane and Son Heung-min are enough for the Magpies to fear after the England captain set up the South Korean to score four at Southampton.

-Chelsea travel to bottom-of-the-table West Brom, who are still seeking their first point back in the top-flight.
+Chelsea travels to bottom-of-the-table West Brom, who are still seeking their first point back in the top-flight.

 AFP Sport looks at some of the main talking points ahead of this weekend’s action.